1. Home

 1. Install ClusterControl as explained on the Getting Started page.

-If you want to make the standby server runs in the active mode, just do as follow (assume the primary ClusterControl is unreachable at the moment):
+If you want to make the standby server runs in the active mode, you must do the following:

-That’s it.
-At this point, the standby server has taken over the primary role.
+At this point, the standby server has taken over the primary role and you can perform the management activities on the database nodes or clusters.

 Attention

-Do not let two or more ClusterControl instances perform automatic recovery to the same cluster at one time.
+Do not let two or more ClusterControl instances perform automatic recovery or any management/automation tasks to the same cluster at a given time.
+Use the secondary ClusterControl server for monitoring purposes only, until the primary ClusterControl is down or stopped.

 Was this article helpful to you?
 Yes No